Basis

 3. store the calculated values to xs (overwrite)

-And Neut does this optimization.
-When a free is required, Neut looks for a malloc that is the same size and optimizes away such a pair if one exists.
+Neut performs this optimization.
+When a free is required, Neut looks for a malloc of the same size and optimizes away such a pair if one exists.
 The resulting assembly code thus performs in-place updates.

-This optimization "penetrates" branching.
+This optimization works across branches.
 For example, consider the following:

 // (an `insert` function in bubble sort)